gitadr/gatsbyPortfolio/src/content/notes/note_241023_Act o1.md

 tags: ["Sequoia", "AI"]
 ---

 I found the _Generative AI's Act o1_ [blog](https://www.sequoiacap.com/article/generative-ais-act-o1/) by Sonya Huang and Pat Grady at Sequoia to be incredibly insightful.
-I've been reflecting on what's next for Nearmap, and this blog helped me build a broader understanding of the trends shaping the SaaS/AI space.
+I've been reflecting on what's next for Nearmap, and this blog helped me build a broader understanding of the trends shaping the SaaS space.

 ### A Few Highlights: